MasoudBB/big_Image/README.md

 # big_Image
-# this is a motionlayout simple sample.
+# this is a motionlayout's simple sample.